hexagonaljs/hello-world-with-angular-gui/README.md

-hexagonal.js hello world example
+hexagonal.js hello world example with angularjs gui.
 ====================

-This is the simplest possible hexagonaljs app.
-It shows all the basic concepts of a hexagonaljs architecture.
+This is the simplest possible hexagonaljs app that uses AngularJS as the GUI adapter It shows all the basic concepts of a hexagonaljs architecture.